 With its economy flagging and its infrastructure crumbling, New Jersey is at a crossroads.
 We cannot continue down this path, making decisions based on politics and a short-term view.
 We need a new kind of leader who makes decisions based on evidence, not ideology, and possesses a bright vision of the future.
 Andrew Zwicker, a scientist and teacher, has devoted his career to finding solutions to difficult problems.
 He offers fresh ideas.
-He will bring his pragmatic, no-nonsense approach to government.
-New Jersey and the 16th District need a leader like Andrew now.
+He brings his pragmatic, no-nonsense approach to government.
+New Jersey and the 16th District need a leader like Andrew.

 Contributions to the Zwicker for Assembly are not tax deductible.

 Paid for and authorized by the Zwicker for Assembly, PO Box 191, Kingston, NJ, 08528.